rohaan2614/bindo_python_ocr/README.md

   (make sure you are at the main.py level when you execute it.)

 Let me know if you run into any issues.

+Updates:

+1. in & out files are to be passed as arguments
+2. BR json cleaning integrated (only passes relevant fields to the output)